penrose/penrose/packages/docs-site/docs/ref/style/vectors-matrices.md

 constructs an expression for the trace of `M`.
 In this case, since the elements of `M` are declared as unknown scalars, the value of the trace will depend on the entry values of the optimized matrix.

+::: warning

-**Note:** At present, a single index cannot be used to extract a vector from a matrix or list.
+At present, a single index cannot be used to extract a vector from a matrix or list.
 For instance, the following usage is not valid:

 ```style
 mat3x3 M = ( (1,2,3), (4,5,6), (7,8,9) )